 Identify the points of leverage and weaknesses.
 For all books, there are particularly interesting or important sections and I look out for those.
 I also try to look to seek more/better insight and information from particularly on things that I need more understanding on.

 Know your environment and listen to your needs

 I find that I can read 10x when I have the right environment.

 If I'm fully focused, I can get through books in one sitting.
 Other times, I may take a number of sittings to make any headway into a book.
 The internet and Netflix are particularly bad as easy distractions.

 The way I typically overcome it is to have a clear goal, set aside time and space to working on it and then focus on getting into the zone.

-I'm not too dogmatic here and don't let it get in the way of learning or enjoyment.
+I'm not too dogmatic here and don't let focus get in the way of learning though.
 Sometimes, I find the best reading sessions is when a book uncovers a thread in which I follow it through by reading more on the internet.
-I do try make sure to snap back to the main thread if it still makes sense but the journey is what matters.
+I then make sure to snap back to the main thread if it still makes sense.

 Finally, the Kindle app combined with a long, contigious commute journey helps.
 However, I find that this often competes with internet reading time unless I'm already deep in a book.

 This is a much bigger post in itself but I read different types of books differently.
 Because I don't treat them all as the same thing, I also put myself in a different mode to more appropriately read them.

 I read as much as I can, and read as fast as I can.